hoangfin/delivery-fee-calculator/README.md

 A calculator that calculates the delivery price depending on the cart value, the number of items in the cart, the time of the order and the delivery distance.

-The preliminary assignment in detail can be found @<a href="https://github.com/woltapp/engineering-internship-2024">engineering-internship-2024</a>
+The preliminary assignment's <a href="https://wolt-delivery-fee-calculator.web.app/">live demo</a> and topic in detail can be found @<a href="https://github.com/woltapp/engineering-internship-2024">engineering-internship-2024</a>

 ### Installation & Run